 - Heat the olive oil in a large pot over medium-high heat.
 Add the onion, pepper, garlic, salt, chili powder, and oregano.
 Cook for about three to five minutes or until the veggies are fragrant and beginning to soften.

-- Stir in the tomato paste, chipotle chili and sauce; cook for another minute before adding the ground beef, breaking it up with a wooden spoon, and cook until the meat loses its raw color (about 5 minutes).
+- Stir in the tomato paste, chipotle chili and sauce; cook for another minute before adding the ground beef, breaking it up with a wooden spoon, and cook until the meat is browned (about 5 minutes).

-- Ladle into your favorite bowl and top with your favorite chili toppings (ie. cheese, scallions, Greek yogurt, etc).
+- Ladle chili into bowls and top with your favorite chili toppings (ie. cheese, scallions, Greek yogurt, etc).

 Emily says